 In 2019, the MPO adopted the Jefferson Area Bicycle and Pedestrian Plan to provide a regional vision for implementing regional bicycle and pedestrian infrastructure.
-A map showing existing and proposed infrastructure is shown in Map 22.
 While the Bicycle and Pedestrian Plan identified many corridors and projects, it was not an attempt to compile all potential projects.
 As such, local efforts will identify additional bicycle and pedestrian needs within and between neighborhoods.